 Make sure your cat has a dedicated place to call as their own such as a cat bed or a corner of a room where less disturbance happens.
 Many pet parents know that a cat will claim spots for itself, which might be your favorite chair, computer, or pillow.
 But if you have made them familiar with their own space, this will not be a problem.

 Certain events such as moving, decorating, or introducing a new pet or a new family member can trigger your cat’s stress.

 If you’re introducing changes around your home, then try and carry these out little by little.
 If you’ve just moved to a new house, it’s best to keep your kitty in one room for a while containing all their necessities before letting them familiarize themselves with the rest of the house.

 If your cat develops separation anxiety and you are worried about leaving them alone for quite some time, it is a must that there is someone that could keep an eye on them to avoid any incidents.
 It can be your neighbor, your relative, or a professional cat sitter.

 Here in FursnPaws, it will be our pleasure to keep an eye on your feline companion.
 We are at your service to keep your mind in peace by providing all the necessities for your cat, such as water, playtime, and tender loving care.
 We will give you timely updates regarding your cat’s behavior and pictures of them having fun.

-You can check FursnPaws testimonials on my Facebook page, website, or Instagram stories.
-Also, our first meet up plays a significant role, as this is where you will get to know me better, to see me with your pet for the first time, and to decide if you would like to proceed or not.
+You can check FursnPaws’ testimonials on my Facebook page, website, or Instagram stories.
+Also, our first meet-up plays a significant role, as this is where you will get to know me better, see me with your pet for the first time, and decide if you would like to proceed or not.